ark-lang/ark-docs/structures.md

 The dot operator - `.` - allows us to access the members of a structure:

 ```
+// x is the structure
+// a, b are the members
 x.a = 100;
 x.b = 100;
 ```